• Skip to primary navigation

 A platter of Steak Marsala

-Be prepared for a savory sauce made with sweet Marsala wine that compliments a steak of any cut.
-Since the sauce is so flavorful, you can get by with using a cheaper cut of steak like a top sirloin.
+Be prepared for a savory sauce made with Marsala wine that compliments a steak of any cut.
+Since the sauce is so flavorful, you can get by with using a cheaper cut of steak like a top sirloin, or go all out and add it to a filet mignon.

-Most people may have tried a chicken Marsala recipe or maybe pork marsala, but you’re going to love those great flavors with steak.
+Most people may have tried a chicken Marsala recipe or maybe pork marsala, trust me it’s just as good with beef.

 Marsala is a fortified wine produced in Marsala Sicily.
 Its unique flavor comes from the grapes grown only in Sicily and it’s fortified with Brandy.
 It comes either dry or sweet.
 Want to learn more about this interesting wine, check out Wine Folly.

-For the Marsala mushroom sauce, I used a sweet Marsala.
+If you are buying it just for this beef marsala recipe, I would choose a dry marsala wine, but if you have a bottle of sweet marsala wine, that will work also – whatever you have on hand.
 Since it’s a fortified wine, once opened you can store it in a dark place for ages and it will still retain its flavor.
-However, if you don’t want to make Steak Marsala every night, try using some in my family’s favorite dinner recipe, chicken Marsala meatballs.
+Try using some in my family’s favorite dinner recipe, chicken Marsala meatballs.

 If you’re all out of Marsala or you can’t find a bottle at the wine store, Madeira is the closest substitute.
-You could also use Port or Sherry but other wines will not give you the same savory rich flavor you get with Marsala.
+You could also use Port or Sherry but other wines will not give you the same distinct flavor you get with Marsala.

 If you aren’t a fan of alcohol, use about ¼ cup of chicken broth instead of the wine.
-While I love the flavor the Marsala adds, the mushrooms are the key ingredient so it will be still be a fabulous dish.
+You won’t have a marsala wine sauce, but the mushrooms are the key ingredient in this sauce, so it will be still be a fabulous dish.

 Show Stopper Sides